 - Government recording costs

 - Appraisal fees

 - Credit report fees

 - Lender origination fees

 - Title services (insurance, search fees)

+- Tax service fees

+- Survey fees

+- Attorney fees

+- Underwriting fees

 Is there any way to avoid paying closing costs?

 Work with your lender and real estate agent to see if there are any ways to decrease or defer your closing costs.
 There are no-closing mortgages available, but they end up costing you more in the end with a higher interest rate, or by wrapping the closing costs into the total cost of the mortgage (meaning you'll end up paying interest on your closing costs).